opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

 _The court should divide the matrimonial assets with regard to the s 112(2) WC factors_

-14     Since the husband argues that the DOS should not be given weight, the division of matrimonial assets should take on a broad-brush basis (see _NI v NJ_ [2007] 1 SLR(R) 75 (“ _NI v NJ_ ”)) pursuant to the factors listed in s 112(2) of the WC.
+14     Since the husband argues that the DOS should not be given weight, the division of matrimonial assets should take on a broad-brush basis (see _NI v NJ_ <span class="citation">[2007] 1 SLR(R) 75</span> (“ _NI v NJ_ ”)) pursuant to the factors listed in s 112(2) of the WC.
 This includes taking into consideration the extent of the

 direct and indirect contributions of the parties. [note: 19] In this analysis, the court should also consider that the marriage was a short one with no children.
 Since the law typically awards a low